-The Departments of Health of each Force, behave as forwarder of the guidelines, because they has the resources and human talent needed, qualify for cover the health care requirements of the approximately 681,000 users of the Military Health Subsystem, where 254,381 are military personnel on active duty.
+The Departments of Health of each Force, behave as a forwarder of the guidelines, because they have the resources and human talent needed, qualify for cover the health care requirements of the approximately 681,000 users of the Military Health Subsystem, where 254,381 are military personnel on active duty.

 Military Hospitals and Military Health Facilities

-Nowadays, the main objective of the military health in the theater is to preserve the combat manpower of the Armed Forces.
-This mission is accomplished by providing an efficient and functional health care system, perfectly jointed and integrated since the very moment when military personnel are wounded or sick in the theater of operations, through the successive stages of prehospital medical care until a hospital facility that can provide definitive care and rehabilitation for the injury/disease specific, in a timely manner secure, efficient, coordinated between the branch and the National Personnel Recovery Center - CNRP, showing a functional integration work and rational use of resources.
+Nowadays, the main objective of military health in the theatre is to preserve the combat manpower of the Armed Forces.
+This mission is accomplished by providing an efficient and functional health care system, perfectly jointed and integrated since the very moment when military personnel are wounded or sick in the theatre of operations, through the successive stages of prehospital medical care until a hospital facility that can provide definitive care and rehabilitation for the injury/disease-specific, in a timely manner secure, efficient, coordinated between the branch and the National Personnel Recovery Center - CNRP, showing a functional integration work and rational use of resources.

 Support of other military health establishments strategically located and higher levels of complexity is received.
 These are the regional hospitals, which have the technical and scientific capacity to support care resulting from exposure to the operating environment and health services for the target population (household).

-The General Direction of Military Health in coordination with the Departments of Health in the Forces (National Army – National Navy – Colombian Air Force), leads the organization and development of the course “Instructor of Military Rescuer”, which is aimed at military staff in the area of primary response of health.
+The General Direction of Military Health in coordination with the Departments of Health in the Forces (National Army – National Navy – Colombian Air Force), leads the organization and development of the course “Instructor of Military Rescuer”, which is aimed at military staff in the area of the primary responsibilities of health.
 The course focuses on increase the teaching skills by Instructor of Military Rescuer, in order to strengthen the core competencies of an instructor by using methodological tools such as workshops and practical exercises to strengthen knowledge and explore different techniques to optimize the process training.
-These personnel are trained like Instructor of Rescuer Military will prepare militaries who conduct activities as a first responder health in trauma war, providing immediate aid and assistance in health, to sick or injured personnel in the field of military operations.
+This personnel are trained like Instructor of Rescuer Military will prepare militaries who conduct activities as first responder health in trauma war, providing immediate aid and assistance in health, too sick or injured persons in the field of military operations.